libremonde-org/paper-research-privacy-matrix.org/part2/README.md

 >
 > **However, it is not acceptable to amend or delete the data if you would not otherwise have done so.
 Under the Data Protection Act 2018  (DPA 2018), it is an offence to make any amendment with the intention of preventing its disclosure.**

-**At this time, it is our believe that the legal entities behind Matrix.org:**
+At this time, it is our believe that the legal entities behind Matrix.org:

-- **have committed an offence under DPA 2018**
+- have committed an offence under DPA 2018
-- **have failed to provide a lawful basis for their Identity data processing**
+- have failed to provide a lawful basis for their Identity data processing
-- **have failed to be Fair and Transparent**
+- have failed to be Fair and Transparent
-- **have failed to respond to the GDPR request without undue delay.**
+- have failed to respond to the GDPR request without undue delay.

 When we came aware of the blog post, we immediately informed the GDPR Operator that we expected to still receive the data now deleted from the live server, and the access log to our personal identifiers on the Identity API.
 The GDPR Operator ignored our statement, and provided us with a URL, a login and a password to a ZIP file.

-The GDPR Operator then informed us that the ZIP file contained all our rooms events, but did NOT contain our group memberships, which they provided in plain text in the chat, **failing to provide the data in a machine readable format, and simply failing to add it to the ZIP that was just transmitted**.
+The GDPR Operator then informed us that the ZIP file contained all our rooms events, but did NOT contain our group memberships, which they provided in plain text in the chat, failing to provide the data in a machine readable format, and simply failing to add it to the ZIP that was just transmitted.

 Once we downloaded the ZIP, we informed the GDPR Operator that the extract was not complete.
 We repeated several times that it was their obligation to ensure all the data we requested, and knew Matrix.org had, was provided and that such data should have been given to us in a more pro-active manner already.